Doremus256/BD-U1H1-SEO-Refactor/README.md

 -Added alt tags to the images to adhere to ADA compliance

 CSS

--consolidated redundant key-value sets
+-Consolidated redundant key-value sets

--adjusted keys to hook into correct parts of HTML
+-Adjusted keys to hook into correct parts of HTML

 Link to working website:
 https://doremus256.github.io/BD-U1H1-SEO-Refactor/